ShamsNafisaAli/Monkeypox-Skin-Lesion-Dataset/README.md

 ![License](https://github.com/ShamsNafisaAli/Monkeypox-Skin-Lesion-Dataset/blob/main/Assests/cc.png)

 The recent monkeypox outbreak has become a global healthcare concern owing to its rapid spread in more than 65 countries around the globe.
 To obstruct its expeditious pace, early diagnosis is a must.
 But the confirmatory Polymerase Chain Reaction (PCR) tests and other biochemical assays are not readily available in suffiecient quantities.
 In this scenario, computer-aided monkeypox identification from skin lesion images can be a beneficial measure.
 Nevertheless, so far, such datasets are not available.
-Hence, the ["Moneypox Skin Lesion Dataset (MSLD)"](https://www.kaggle.com/datasets/nafin59/monkeypox-skin-lesion-dataset) is created by collecting and processing images from different means of web-scrapping i.e., from news portals, websites and publicly accessible case reports.
+Hence, the ["Moneypox Skin Lesion Dataset (MSLD)"](https://www.kaggle.com/datasets/nafin59/monkeypox-skin-lesion-dataset) is created by collecting and processing images from different means of web-scrapping i.e., from news portals, websites and publicly accessible case reports. <br />

 Some sample images from the dataset:<br />

 ![Sample Images](https://github.com/ShamsNafisaAli/Monkeypox-Skin-Lesion-Dataset/blob/main/Assests/sample%20images.png)